sogis/gretl/README.md

 * `gretl`: _GRETL_ source code with unit tests _and_ integration tests.
 * `runtimeImage`: Subproject for building the _GRETL_ runtime (docker) image.
 The docker image is tested against the integration tests, too.

+## Oracle JDBC
+If you want to access an oracle database you need the Oracle JDBC library which can be found in a closed maven repository from Oracle.
+The login credentials must be set as environment variables.

+Building the docker image and testing the image need access to the Oracle JDBC library but not the _GRETL_ plugin that is deployed on plugins.gradle.org.

 ## Testing

 ```